Quexington/contract_patterns/contract-patterns.md

 ### Execution

 The order of execution for the operations of the VMP is as follows:
+1. Validate all of the type proofs
-1. Validate the existence of the `(REMARK H)` condition for the security of the additions, removals, and solutions
+2. Validate the existence of the `(REMARK H)` condition for the security of the additions, removals, and solutions
-2. Validate the lineage proof
+3. Validate the lineage proof
-3. Add any new AssetTypes
+4. Add any new AssetTypes
-4. Remove any existing AssetTypes
+5. Remove any existing AssetTypes
-5. Run pre-validators and ensure their conditions end up in the final list of conditions
+6. Run pre-validators and ensure their conditions end up in the final list of conditions
-6. Run the validators with the full list of conditions and ensure they don't raise
+7. Run the validators with the full list of conditions and ensure they don't raise
-7. Wrap all existing create coins in a VMP with the new list of AssetTypes, unless there are no AssetTypes left
+8. Wrap all existing create coins in a VMP with the new list of AssetTypes, unless there are no AssetTypes left

 ### Namespacing announcements